fulmanp/Very-Simple-Computer--VSC-/en/tutorial_02.md

 xx3xx - code for addition in basic instructions set
 ```

 This is in some sens a mixture of direct and immediate addresing: you have two memory access (one for instruction and the second to get value) but argument is always located next to instruction (after instruction) -- you could say that you (almost) immediately know where the argument is.
-If you take into account that modern CPU reads always few memory cell at once, it may turn out that when first number (instruction) `93300` is read, `00128` will also be read and will be available for CPU just after it finish processing instruction.
+If you take into account that modern CPU reads always few memory cells at once, it may turn out that when first number (instruction) `93300` is read, `00128` will also be read and will be available for CPU just after it finish processing instruction.

-When you use assembler, you simply write in your code:
+Notice that when you use assembler, you simply write in your code:

 ```
 ADD (7)